 All schools have a published admission number largely based on the size of the school buildings and their capacity to accommodate pupils.
 Once a published admission number has been set, the Admission Authority must respect that number.
-Pupils should not normally be admitted above the published admission number unless exceptional circumstances apply, for example where a child is given a Statement of Special Educational Need or Education Health and Care Plan which names a school which is oversubscribed.
+Pupils should not normally be admitted above the published admission number unless exceptional circumstances apply, for example where a child is given an Education Health and Care Plan that names a school which is oversubscribed.
 Each school's published admission number is in this booklet.